GIS4DEV/GIS4DEV.github.io/academics/index.md

 - Either ask students to **commit** and **push** their work back into their own forked version of the assignment repository, or to post solutions as a new page in their GitHub pages.
 - Decide as a class to hold communication about an assignment in the assignment repository Issues or in the main course GitHub Issues
 - For private communication of assignments, use another channel like Google Apps or use the [GitHub Education](https://education.github.com/) framework, which creates individual or group private repositories for student assignments within the course organization.
+- You may fork students' work, make changes or add comments, and send revisions back to them as a pull request.
+- Some very smart comp sci / data sci professors have been creating scripts to automatically clone students' work, execute the code, and auto-grade whether it produces the expected results!